9 Reasons Why Cell Phone Signals Suddenly Go Bad

 1) Building Materials

-Building materials in your house, vehicle, workplace, or run-of-the-mill shopping mall are the main culprits for weaker cell signal in Canada.
+Building materials in your house, vehicle, workplace, or run-of-the-mill shopping mall are the main culprits for weaker cell reception in Canada.
 Cellular signals have a hard time penetrating metal, tinted low-E glass, concrete, and many other materials.

 If you routinely notice service fading in and out while indoors, it’s likely your signal is being blocked by construction materials.
 Here is a list of building materials that block cell phone signals and by how much.